-In this paper, {\ms we present fictitious play dynamics for stochastic games and analyze its convergence properties in zero-sum games.} Each agent forms a belief on opponent's (stationary) mixed strategy and its own {\em $Q$-function}, which corresponds to its continuation payoff for a joint strategy profile.
-Agents are myopic and play a best response strategy in an {\em auxiliary game} with agent payoffs given by the sum of the stage payoffs and estimated continuation payoffs.
-At each stage of the game over infinite horizon, the agents update their beliefs on opponent strategy from the observation of the other agent's action.
+In this paper, we present a novel variant of fictitious play combining classical fictitious play with $Q$-learning \cite{ref:Watkins92} for stochastic games and analyze its convergence properties in two-player zero-sum stochastic games.
+Each player forms a belief on the opponent's (stationary) mixed strategy and her own {\em $Q$-function}, which corresponds to her continuation payoff given the opponent's strategy.
+Players play a greedy best response strategy in an {\em auxiliary game} with player payoffs given by the sum of the stage payoffs and estimated continuation payoffs.
+At each stage of the game over the infinite horizon, the players update their beliefs on the opponent strategy from the observation of the other player's action.
 The update of the $Q$-function is then constructed as the maximum payoff that can be attained in the auxiliary game over all possible actions (given beliefs on opponent play and $Q$-function).
-A key property of our learning dynamics is that the beliefs on opponent strategy and $Q$-functions are updated simultaneously though the update of the latter is at a slower timescale than the former.
-This is consistent with the literature on evolutionary game theory, e.g., see \cite{ref:Ely01,ref:Sandholm01} and also the closely related recent paper \cite{ref:Leslie20}, which we discuss below.